Your port has 3 parts.

 - Your port may be used in your home, in a clinic, or in the hospital.

-- A sterile dressing (bandage) will be placed around your port when it is used to protect you against infection.
+- A sterile dressing (bandage) will be placed around your port when it is used to help prevent infection.

 When your port is not being used, you can bathe or swim, as long as your doctor says you are ready for activity.
 Check with your doctor if you plan to do any contact sports, such as soccer and football.